-We gave our first bursary to a graduating student of Ballenas High School, and this year we’ve given it a name.
+In 2017, we gave our first bursary to a graduating student of Ballenas High School, and this year we’ve given it a name.
 The Helene Minishka $500.
-Bursary will be given to female student with a focus and skill on Apple technology, Helene was the PQMug’s president for a decade, and she spent many selfless hours maintaining and championing our group.
+Bursary will be given to a graduating student with a focus and skill on Apple technology, Helene was the PQMug’s president for a decade, and she spent many selfless hours maintaining and championing our group.
 With respect for Helene, and this year’s winner.

 This is the PDF resource provided by Robbin after his fantastic presentation Feb 12 on the topic of Desktop Productivity.
 It featured lessons on effective use of Spotlight, organizing Favorites in Safari, and using Safari’s Reader View to increase your productivity on your Mac and save you time and aggravation.
 My favourite takeaway was on using snippets in keyboard preferences to autofill longer pieces of text, View the 122 page resource Robbin provided here.Desktop Productivity – Mac